AdiBembs/FirstProgram/README.md

 the actual init() function is not used in PHP instead _contruct is used after a class is declared. return - causes the function to end its execution immediately and pass control back to the line from which it was called.
-To return a reference from a function you can use it where you declare the function and when assigning the returned value to a variable. self - new - throw - sprintf - static - assertClassHasAttribute - If a certain method or variable does not exist in the class, an error will be thrown.
+To return a reference from a function you can use it where you declare the function and when assigning the returned value to a variable. self - are used to access properties or methods.
+It is used inside the class definition. new - is an object, and you can use the new statement to instantiate a class throw - a generic exception where you instantiate an exception object—with the first parameter of the Exception constructor being the error message—and then, "throw" it. sprintf - static - assertClassHasAttribute - If a certain method or variable does not exist in the class, an error will be thrown.